Rethink Speech offers you funny, surprising experiences to help you unlearn commonly held false beliefs about the nature of speech and how it works.

 To make use of surprise, we have to take the opportunity to have a look at the expectations or presuppositions that were violated – and ask a few questions about them.
 Were the expectations reasonable?
 Is there something we need to unlearn here?

-This module offers you a number of humorous experiences, and encourages you to ask a couple of questions about each one
+As an introduction to our style, this open module offers you a number of humorous experiences, and encourages you to ask a couple of questions about each one

 Here’s the questions: